konveyor/enhancements/enhancements/migration-waves/README.md

 ![Application Creation view](images/app-edition-fields.png?raw=true "Application Creation view")

-It is important to note that Project Managers should only be able to edit the Owner and Contributor fields, and the rest of the fields should appear disabled.
+It is important to note that **Project Managers should only be able to edit the Owner and Contributor fields, and the rest of the fields should appear disabled**.
 Architects will have full access.

 #### Migration Waves Management